Rust-Modding-Community/rmc-docs/docs/c-sharp/readability.md

 ### Keep Functions Short and Focused

 Each function should do **one thing well**.
 If a function is too long or hard to read, break it into smaller helper functions.
 This will allow you to keep your code readable while not losing functionality.
+With this in mind, a lot of developers only create additional functions if those functions will be reused somewhere else.

 ❌ **Bad Example:**